 How to Reduce Your Backlog

 As the saying goes, “You can’t manage what you don’t measure.”
 So, how do you measure your maintenance backlog?
 First, you need a system for tracking the data.
 While you can try to manage with paper and spreadsheets, it will be a time-consuming and tedious process to track.
 Instead, we recommend Enterprise Asset Management (EAM) software.
 An EAM is perfect for digitizing and even automating your maintenance plan, which helps many companies finally achieve their preventive maintenance goals.
 But also, our EAM enables you to have visibility into your data and pull real-time reports.
-This is necessary for reducing your backlog maintenance because you can understand your:
+This is necessary for reducing your backlog of maintenance because you can understand your:

 With this visibility into your assets’ health and maintenance data, you can determine how much backlog you have, what is acceptable, and how best to manage it.